What is Peer Support?

 Our Approach to Peer Support

-Since March 2020, Generation Patient has facilitated over 650 virtual peer-support meetings.
-We try to foster support, solidarity, and strategy sharing in our groups to help our community navigate challenges.
+Since March of 2020, Generation Patient has facilitated over 650 virtual peer-support meetings.
+We try to foster support, solidarity, and strategy-sharing in our groups to help our community navigate the challenges of young adulthood and chronic illness.
+All of our peer-support meetings are community-led, meaning that the facilitators leading discussions and activities are also young adults living with chronic medical conditions.

 In addition to discussion groups, we also host more informal conversations, interactive workshops, game nights, and art activities.
-We find that this mix of offerings can help participants forge deeper connections with their peers — even if chronic illness isn’t explicitly being discussed, they are still around others who understand the challenges they face.
-All of our peer-support meetings are community-led, meaning that the facilitators leading these discussions and activities are also young adult patients living with chronic medical conditions.
+We find that this mix of offerings can help our community forge deeper connections — even if chronic illness isn’t explicitly being discussed, group members are able to be in a space with others who understand the challenges they face.

 Key Principles Behind Our Peer Support Meetings

 Community-led: At Generation Patient, we think it’s important for young adult patients to create and lead these spaces.
 Our peer-support groups are entirely run by young adults living with chronic conditions.
-We've found that compared to provider-led groups (traditionally found in medical settings), having peer-led spaces can help reduce certain power dynamics, increasing patients’ comfort, willingness to share, and overall sense of connection.
+We've found that compared to provider-led groups (traditionally found in medical settings), having peer-led spaces can help reduce certain power dynamics, increasing group member’s comfort, willingness to share, and overall sense of connection.

 Evaluation and Research